Freighter World Cruises For the Adventurer in You

 If you’re willing to take three extra weeks, Maris offers an eastbound cruise that begins and ends in Texas.
 Go up the U.S. east coast, over to Hamburg, then to Belgium, Italy, and another European port.
 Next comes the Suez Canal to India, Indonesia, Singapore, Vietnam, China, Korea and Japan.
 The final leg of the voyage takes you to Southern California, through the Panama Canal, and finally to Houston.

 How much does it cost and what else should you know?

 If you’re in good health, freighter world cruises can be a great deal for you.
 I can’t stress good health enough, as cargo freighters don’t generally carry a doctor on board.
 If there’s an emergency, one can be airlifted in, however.
 But you will pay for it.
 That’s not to say that your life isn’t worthy it – it is – but I’m just trying to make you aware.
 You may need cash now from a nice cash loan.
 Why not be prepared ahead of time?
-You can apply for a cash loan right here by clicking the green button!
+You can request a cash loan right here by clicking the green button!